FHomps/FreqTest/README.md

 # FreqTest
-Quick and simple frequency hearing test
+Quick and simple frequency hearing test.

+My score is about 19500Hz.